PROPOSAL FOR THE DECLASSIFICATION OF THE AZORES MARINE PROTECTED AREA NETWORK UNDER DISCUSSION

 2. Fully Marine Protected Areas Benefit People, the Economy, and the Environment

-• Fully marine protected areas also provide benefits to people.
+Fully marine protected areas also provide benefits to people.
 Economic activities depend on a healthy, robust, and resilient ocean.
 In the case of fishing, fish stocks recover, leading to increased fish populations that move into neighbouring areas, replenishing zones with lower protection levels.

-• Science has shown that fully marine protected areas yield the greatest benefits for biodiversity.
+Science has shown that fully marine protected areas yield the greatest benefits for biodiversity.
 It's essential to have spaces where marine life and its processes are safeguarded and restored, serving as sanctuaries and enhancing the resilience of marine ecosystems.

-• The effectiveness of a network of marine protected areas, as RAMPA intends, must include zones without extractive activities to protect existing species and habitats and allow for the recovery of degraded ecosystems, ensuring their proper functioning.
+The effectiveness of a network of marine protected areas, as RAMPA intends, must include zones without extractive activities to protect existing species and habitats and allow for the recovery of degraded ecosystems, ensuring their proper functioning.

-3. Delay in Portugal's Ocean Conservation Commitments
+3. Delay in meeting Portugal's commitments in ocean conservation?

 5. Negative consequences for the international image of the Azores